jinlow/rustorithms/pyorithms/README.md

 ```shell
 > pip install setuptools-rust
 ```
-After that you can clone the rustorithms repo then run either of the following two commands.
+After that you can clone the rustorithms repo then run either of the following two commands from inside the pyorithms directory.
 _Create a debug build for testing_
 ```shell
 > python setup.py develop